bgjx/lqt-moment-magnitude/README.md

 By leveraging vectorized computing and advanced statistical methods—such as in implementing Shooting Snell’s Method for incidence angle estimation and Quasi-Monte Carlo techniques for spectral fitting—lqtmoment excels at calculating moment magnitudes for batches of earthquakes, handling hundreds to thousands of events in a single run.

 --------------
-### **Lqtmoment Test with Actual Data**
+### **Lqtmoment Test with Real Data**

-Below is the speed test using actual data, moment magnitudes for `700++ earthquakes` were successfully calculated in `LQT ray coordinate systems`, with an average of ~1.8 seconds per iteration.
-The seismogram data was recorded at `500 sps` using a 3-component shallow borehole sensor.
+Below is the `lqtmoment` test using real data, moment magnitudes for `700++ earthquakes` were successfully calculated in `LQT ray coordinate systems`, with an average of ~1.8 seconds per iteration.
+The seismogram data was recorded at `500 sps` using a 3-component shallow borehole sensor in 15 stations network.

 ``` python